Aftermath of the Korean War: United Kingdom

+The war had adverse economic consequences for the United Kingdom, triggering a massive rearmament program that drained resources, caused severe raw material shortages, and fueled high inflation.
+It derailed Britain's post-World War II export-led recovery, forcing the government to revive wartime austerity and restrict consumption.
 Approximately 100,000 British troops fought in the Korean war.
+This was the last time such large numbers of British troops were deployed overseas.
 Their significant involvement was the Battle of the Imjin River against Chinese soldiers.
 600 soldiers of the British Army combated a force of 30,000 Chinese troops crossing the Imjin River in Korea in 1951.
 At the end of the battle 10,000 Chinese troops had fallen.
 The U.K. only suffered about 59 casualties.
 This battle was a turning point in the war as it stopped the Chinese advance.
 The Gloucester Valley Battle Monument is a memorial for British soldiers killed at Solma-Ri, South Korea.
 1,078 British soldiers died fighting in the Korean war.
+On the homefront, the war was unpopular.

 United States

 The first American war dead were brought home aboard the USNS Randall, shown here departing Yokohama on March 11, 1951.